zeptofs/nz-api-documentation/source/index.html.md

 `GET /agreements/outgoing`

-By default, all outgoing agreements will be returned.
-You can apply filters to your query to customise the returned agreements.
+By default, all outgoing Agreements will be returned.
+You can apply filters to your query to customise the returned Agreements.

 <h3 id="List-outgoing-Agreements-parameters" class="parameters">Parameters</h3>